michaldufek/dind-gpu/README.md

 # dind-gpu

-This project provides a setup for running Docker-in-Docker (DIND) with GPU support using NVIDIA GPUs.
+This repository provides a setup for running Docker-in-Docker (DIND) with GPU support using NVIDIA GPUs.
 This is particularly useful for scenarios requiring nested Docker containers with GPU access.

 ## Prerequisites